SoggyCow/FlipperZero-BadUSB-Payloads/Bruit Force Unlock Phones/README.md

 ## 📁 Contents

 - `Generate_BadUSB_Brute_Force.py`: Python script that auto-generates a full BadUSB brute force payload.
 - `full_4digit_bf.txt`: The generated payload, formatted for Flipper Zero's BadUSB module.
+It contains all 0000 - 9999 possibilities.
+- `top65_4digit_bf.txt`: I found this one online, made by defplex.wordpress.com, modified by rf-bandit.
 - `README.md`: You're reading it.

 ---